flatironinstitute/nemos/docs/developers_notes/basis_module.md

 - **Should not** overwrite the `evaluate` and `evaluate_on_grid` methods inherited from `Basis`.
 - **May** inherit any number of abstract intermediate classes (e.g., `SplineBasis`).

-### Additonal Guidelines

-Developers are welcome focus on either develop concrete classes for new basis function types as we as add additional checks at evaluation, as well as improve the documentation and readability of the code.
-What we won't advise is to alter the abstract-classes structure, which may affect the overall module and how each of the objects interacts with each other.

-Feel free however to work on any piece of code you fell you can improve.
-More importantly, remember to thoroughly test all your classes and functions, and provide clear, detailed comments in your code.
-This will not only help others use your library, but also facilitate future maintenance and development.